amatakos/Uncertainty-estimation-bayesian-deep-learning/README.md

 Total loss: 0.1446329877
 ```

 The Negative Log-Predictive Density (NLPD) is a metric that tells us how 'certain' or 'uncertain' the predictions of the BNN are.
-For these regression tasks it allows us to compare various NN architectures or Posterior approximation methods.
+It allows us to compare various NN architectures or Posterior approximation methods.

 ## Contents